momentum-design/momentum-design/packages/components/conventions/component-tsdoc.md

 Describes an event that can be emitted by the component, detailing the specific actions or occurrences that can trigger it.
 Usage: can be multiple

+### @default

+Indicates the initial value a property or parameter takes if none is provided.
+Usage: can be multiple

 Example:

 ```javascript